-So this time, I chose to look up and was so impressed with the many colors that were presented to me.
+So now, I chose to look up and am so impressed with the many colors that are presented to me.
 Lovely magpies shreks, common but colorful lilac breasted roller and Egyptian geese.
-I will have to work on honing my birding skill on my next Safari.
+There is always room to grow the bird list.
 I am hooked.

 An array of eco-system.